 Most employers, when evaluating their office space, will ask themselves one very important question… Does our work environment affect our employee’s performance?

 The answer here is, yes!
 In today’s company culture, making employees happy and comfortable in the workspace is no longer a choice, it’s a necessity.
 Companies now understand that if they want their top talents to be on the top of their game, then they need to provide them with the best possible conditions.
 This has shown in the new styles of office fit-outs that we are creating for our clients.

-Over the last 5 years, we have seen the office environment change substantially.
+Over the last 5 years, we have seen the design of the office environment change substantially.
 Cubicles, which were all the rage in the 90’s and even the early to mid 2000’s, are now obsolete, with companies choosing a more collaborative approach for their workspace.
 This suits the modern workforce, especially the millennial workforce as they love to be able to collaborate with their colleagues, making them a lot more productive.

 Office Space Then vs Now